As the Government introduces plans to 'live with Covid', we ask what this means for those most at risk from the virus.

 The pandemic isn't over.
 We're clear that now is not the time to be relaxing all measures.
 Politicians claim that we are moving towards protecting ourselves without losing our liberties, but what they fail to consider are the liberties of those most at risk.
 Many will be feeling forgotten by these changes.

 Alongside wider testing, we need to see clarity from government on how they will ensure disabled people and clinically vulnerable groups will be kept safe as we emerge from the pandemic.
-We also want to see guidance for employers on supporting those still at risk from the virus, to ensure that disabled people who aren't aren't comfortable returning to the workplace aren't forced to do so.
+We also want to see guidance for employers on supporting those still at risk from the virus, to ensure that disabled people who aren't comfortable returning to the workplace aren't forced to do so.

 As the ‘living with Covid’ plan launches, it’s important to be aware of the changes that will take place and what support you can access if you have any worries over the new rules: